 A review of both campaigns revealed good attention to detail.
 Both campaigns seemed to be rather carefully planned.

 The Real Warriors Campaign was designed to encourage active armed services personnel and veterans of recent American military campaigns (since 9/11) to seek psychological counseling and other help for post-traumatic stress disorder, e. g. ‘invisible wounds’.
 Primary research included focus groups and key informant interviews.
 All of the campaign’s goals were awareness-based.

 Or perhaps there could be a measurement of the hiring of more counselors, or agreements with more civilian counselors.
-Without naming names or otherwise violating privacy, the number of patients being seen could be readily tallied, as could the number of appointments made, even if some of the appointments were never kept.
+Without naming names or otherwise violating privacy, the number of patients in treatment is easy to tally.
+So can the number of appointments made, even if some of the appointments were never kept.
 Another objective measurement of success would be a decrease in suicides and fewer calls by veterans to suicide prevention hotlines.
 The campaign shows none of that.

 As for the OK 2 Talk Campaign, that campaign’s goals were to create awareness and also to launch a safe social media space.
-Tumblr was the chosen platform as it allowed for anonymity.
+Tumblr was their chosen platform as it allowed for anonymity.
 It seems to have also been chosen for a demographic match although that is not spelled out.